-Overview of Emotional Support & Well-Being Services for Duke Employees, Postdocs, Students, and their Families
+Overview of Emotional Support & Well-Being Services for Duke Postdocs and their Families

-A team from the Department of Psychiatry and Behavioral Sciences is available to provide consultation and support to members of the Duke community – including postdocs, students, employees, faculty, and their families – who are seeking assistance during this challenging time.
+Consultation and support is available to postdocs and their families who are seeking assistance during this challenging time.
 Resources include:

 - This free telephone service is staffed by a team of advanced clinical psychology interns, social workers, and Duke psychology faculty.
-It is available from 8 am to 11 pm (Monday to Friday) and 8 am to 8 pm (Saturday and Sunday).
+It is available from 8 am to 5 pm, Monday through Friday, except for University holidays.

 - This service offers confidential support and resources, including linkage to other clinical services, including Duke Personal Assistance Services (PAS) and/or appointments with a team of psychologists, psychiatrists, and/or social workers who are available at Duke or in the community.

 - Individuals may call and talk with a healthcare professional who has experience as a supportive and compassionate listener.
 Practical resources to support you and your family are also available.

 - The content of the calls will be confidential and there is no documentation in a caller’s medical record.
 In the event that a caller reports an acute safety concern, the team member will need to share information to connect the caller with the support to ensure safety.